nintexplatform/nwc-solution-starter/docs/build.md

 |mpnId|Your Microsoft Partner Network ID.|

 ## Configure the App Catalog location

-_Note:_ If you plan to configure your package for SharePoint Online only, you do not need to perform this step.

 Before you build your package file, check whether your SharePoint environment is using the default location for the App Catalog.